Now Accepting Applications!

 Click HERE to begin the application process.

-Once you have submitted your application, someone from Kauai Community College STRIVE Program will contact you to set up a zoom orientation.
+Once you have submitted your application, someone from Kauai Community College STRIVE Program will contact you to set up a zoom or phone orientation.

 After the orientation, you will be notified of your acceptance into the program.